 5 Tips for Running Successful Face to Face Sales Meetings

-1. Pre Call Planning & Research: I could write an entire blog on this topic alone but here are the basics that you must come prepared with for all face to face sales meetings. internalize the basics: company size, locations, service offerings/products, their top customers.
+1. Pre Call Planning & Research: Internalize the basics on your customer's business.
+This includes knowing and understanding company size (revenue and employee headcount), key locations, service offerings and products, top top customers and top competitors.
 What is their business model?
 Are they growing and investing?
 Where, why and how?
 What is their big picture strategy and how does technology fit in?
 What are their key initiatives currently under way?
 Upcoming?
 What are the major trends currently driving their industry?
 How is their strategy/growth impacting the IT department (and/or) product development?
 Uncover critical business issues they are trying to solve and goals & objectives they're trying to achieve.
 If you fail to do this basic research then you have wasted your prospect's time and your time.

 Short on Time?
 Download our eBook